donnyquixotic/bash-jobprocessor/README.md

  program cat /tmp/file2 > /tmp/file4; echo again >> /tmp/file4
  parent_job_ids job2
  ```
-* comments & empty lines are ignored, program commands are expected not to have newlines
+* comments & empty lines are ignored during processing & job programs are expected to be one line (no line breaks within the program)

 ### Process a Single File

   `npm run process <file_name> <thread_limit>`

-* where `file_name` is the local job file and `thread_limit` is an *optional* number indicating an upper limit for how many  concurrent jobs should be allowed to execute at any given time, if `thread_limit` is not provided, it is set to 999 by default
+* `file_name` is the local job file and `thread_limit` is an *optional* number indicating an upper limit for how many  concurrent jobs should be allowed to execute at any given time, if `thread_limit` is not provided, it is set to 999 by default

-### Running the Server & API
+### Run the Server & API

   `npm run server <thread_limit>`

-* where `thread_limit` is the same *optional* argument discussed above
+* `thread_limit` is the same *optional* argument discussed above

-* this will start the server viewed locally at http://localhost:3000
+* server can be viewed locally at http://localhost:3000

-* there are basic html inputs to optionally upload a job file and/or check on a job's status
+* basic html inputs to optionally upload a job file and/or check on a job's status

-* select a jobs file from anywhere on your local machine and click 'Upload'

-* it will download the file into the project home directory and automatically process it
+* select a jobs file from anywhere on your local machine and click 'Upload', file will be copied to the repository's home directory and automatically processsed

-* on successful upload it will return the first `job_id` listed in the file, any `stdout` will be displayed in terminal where server was started
+* a successful upload returns the first `job_id` listed in the file, any `stdout` will be displayed in terminal where server was started

-* you can enter the job Id into the input and click 'Check status' to return the status of the job
+* enter any `job_id` into the input and click 'check status', a message of 'success' will be displayed/returned if job has completed or upon completion if it is still running

-* if it is currently running it will display elipses '...' until it has completed then the status will automatically update to 'success'

-* you can optionally use the endpoint directly to check status using http://localhost:3000/<job_id>
+* optionally, use the endpoint directly to check status using http://localhost:3000/<job_id>

-* if you prefer you can use node directly:
+* if you prefer to use node directly:

   `node index.js process <file_name> <thread_limit>`